vanilla/vanilla-cli/README.md

 # Vanilla's (C)ommand (L)ine (I)nterface

-This tool is used to execute various Vanilla Forums related commands during local development.
+This tool is used to make various tasks easier for developers working on Vanilla Forums core or addons.

-Current functionalities include addon-related utilities such as cache regeneration and conversion, as well as full front-end build tooling for vanilla addons.
+Current functionalities include:

+- Building frontend assets (scripts, stylesheets, and images)
+- Generating cache files for addons
+- Converting addons' info arrays to json

+See the [wiki](https://github.com/vanilla/vanilla-cli/wiki) for documentation about the different commands.

 ## Prerequisites
 The CLI requires PHP `5.6.0` or greater installed to run.